AustinHackers/austinhackers.github.io/aboutus.md

 easy.
 We have some basic suggestions that may help you:

 * Present your own material/work
-* We love code, demo's and live examples of work.
+* We love code, demos, and live examples of work.
 But make it your own.
-   Don't give us a 101 on a topic that any of us could just lookup. ourselves or read an already written how-to on.
+   Don't give us a 101 on a topic that any of us could just lookup ourselves or read an already written how-to on.
 * It doesn't have to be finished work.
 * If you've shown you're doing your own research but are stuck, come